Dipolar spin ice regime proximate to an all-in-all-out N\'{e}el ground state in the dipolar-octupolar pyrochlore Ce$_2$Sn$_2$O$_7$: Summary and conclusions

+In summary, we report new thermodynamic, magnetic, and diffuse neutron scattering data from powder and small single crystals of \cesno\ grown by new hydrothermal techniques.
+Modeling of this experimental data using NLCE, classical Monte Carlo techniques and (where possible) quantum Monte Carlo techniques allow us to place \cesno\ in the region of the general $XYZ$ DO phase diagram where a dipolar AIAO ground state is selected.

-In summary, we report diffuse neutron scattering measurements on new samples of \cesno\ grown by hydrothermal techniques.
-This diffuse scattering is similar to that observed in the canonical dipolar spin ice \hotio, and is distinctly different from the diffuse scattering observed at high-$Q$ ascribed to octupolar correlations in \cesno\ samples grown from solid state synthesis.
-The origin of the difference between these new results and those reported earlier is not understood, but we may expect different levels and perhaps types of weak disorder present in the same material synthesized using different techniques.
-However, weak disorder is notoriously difficult to understand or even characterize once it is at a sufficiently low level.
-Our NLCE calculations and fitting to new thermodynamic, magnetic, and neutron data suggests a dipolar AIAO ground state is appropriate for \cesno.
-It also suggests that there exists a proximate dipolar spin ice regime at finite temperature above the ground state, which we observe in our low temperature diffuse neutron scattering from the new \cesno\ samples.
+Diffuse neutron scattering measurements performed on the new samples of \cesno\ grown by hydrothermal techniques possess a similar $Q$ dependence to that established in the canonical dipolar spin ice \hotio.
+These new measurements are distinctly different from the diffuse scattering observed at high $Q$ and previously ascribed to octupolar correlations in \cesno\ samples grown from solid-state synthesis.
+The origin of the difference between these new diffuse neutron results and those reported earlier is not understood.
+On the one hand, we may expect different levels, and perhaps types, of weak disorder present in the same material synthesized using different techniques.
+Nevertheless, while the samples themselves could be different, the stark difference in low temperature diffuse neutron scattering would imply an extreme sensitivity to small levels of weak disorder.

+Our results, however, are internally consistent.
+Modeling of our comprehensive experimental datasets places our new sample of \cesno\ in a region of the phase diagram where a dipolar AIAO ground state is selected, and the octupolar QSL states are not nearby.
+Our new diffuse neutron scattering measurements are consistent with this, and can themselves be described by this same theory.
+That is, for this dipolar AIAO region of the DO phase diagram, strong diffuse scattering at large $Q$ is not expected.
+All of this supports our conclusion that for these new hydrothermally grown \cesno\ samples, we observe a proximate dipolar spin ice regime at finite temperature above a predicted dipolar AIAO ground state.